 - Shop in our Glass Art Gallery by appointment

-There are three main categories of glass art called cold, warm, and hot glass.
+There are three main categories of glass art called cold, warm (kiln-formed), and hot glass.
 Every piece of glass art made falls into one of these three categories.

 Stain glass is made by taking mostly sheet glass, cutting it (perhaps also grinding and polishing it) into the appropriate shape for your pattern, and then joining it with soldering techniques.
 All of these cold glass techniques are done at room temperature.

-Lampworking is a hot glass technique that involves a torch to melt the glass, which can then be shaped or formed into different forms.
+Lampworking is a hot glass technique involving a torch to melt the glass, shaped or formed into different forms.
 Beads, goblets, pipes, complicated and delicate figures, and ornaments are typically pieces that can be made using this technique.

 So you can work with glass in the solid state to make cold worked pieces, fused pieces, stained glass, slumped pieces, pate-de-verre, and lamp worked pieces.
 In the hot state when it is liquid you can lead it into a dance to form the shapes and forms that you desire, based on your proficiency.
 Why is this possible?
 Because glass is a rigid liquid.
 A different state of matter than any other material.